connectrpc/connectrpc.com/src/content/docs/docs/protocol.md

 &mdash; HTTP headers.
 Servers may respond with an error if the client sends too many headers.

-**Query-Get** is sent as the query part of the URI for the request and has the same semantics as HTTP URI query parameters.
-Servers should accept query parameters in any order and allow unknown query parameters alongside the Connect query parameters.
+**Query-Get** is sent as the query part of the URI for the request.
+It has the same semantics as HTTP URI query parameters.
+Clients should order parameters as shown in the **Query-Get** rule above to maximize hit rates on shared caches.
+Servers must accept query parameters in any order and allow unknown query parameters alongside the Connect query parameters.
 Servers may respond with an error if the query parameter is too long to fit in a header or results in a path or URL that is too long.

 Message payloads in Get requests should be encoded in a deterministic fashion.
 Not all codecs can provide a single "canonical" encoding for any given